IBM/aspera-cli/docs/README.md

 ascli config preset secure <PRESET_NAME>
 ```

+When a vault is configured, the `update`, `set`, and `ask` preset commands automatically move secret values (options ending with `password` or `secret`) into the vault as they are written, so no manual migration is needed.
+To disable this behavior for a single command, pass `--vault=@none:`.

 ### Private Key

 Some Aspera applications allow the user to be authenticated using [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography):